Shentheman/pcml/README.md

 * Run 'train' executable with '-d MODEL_DIRECTORY_PATH' option (required)
  * Example:
    $ ./train -d /playpen/jaesungp/indigo_workspace/pcml/model1
- * Modify training parameters in the file 'config.yaml' in the MODEL_DIRECTORY_PATH
+ * Modify training parameters in the file 'config.yaml' in the MODEL_DIRECTORY_PATH.
+Training result is saved in the MODEL_DIRECTORY_PATH.
- * Training result is saved in the MODEL_DIRECTORY_PATH
+ * To disable log print by svm_train, modify 'lib/libsvm/svm.cpp' where static void info(...) function can be chosen.